kwahoo2/Mortar/README.md

 ## Telescope calibration and observation

-1. If Mortar is connected to Stellarium "Azimuth" nad "Altitude" values should be same as in the Stellarium.
+1. If Mortar is connected to Stellarium "Azimuth" and "Altitude" values should be same as in the Stellarium.

 2. If you have a GPS module connected, you should see GPS time, date and location values in Mortar.
 Click "Sync Stellarium with GPS" to correct your time and position.
 This step is optional.
 You may set these values manually in Stellarium.